Geek-Estate/horizon-landingpage/faq/index.md

 **Q: What about sublets?**

 **A:** We realized an incredibly strong need for finding accommodations within trusted networks was sublets/roommates.
-Thus, we recently released an updated version of our iOS app with support for posting prolonged stay opportunities.
+Thus, we  support posting prolonged stay opportunities.
 We connect the host and renter directly; it's then up to you to arrange final details offline.

 **Q: What's with the name?**